architjaiswal/Handwritten-Math-Symbols-Classification/README.md

 - keras==2.6.0
 - cv2==4.5.1
 - Train file requires base libraries for jupyter notebook which can be installed by conda install -c conda-forge jupyter_contrib_nbextensions
+- You might need to copy some .dll files from \Anaconda3\Library\bin to anaconda3/envs/<ENV_NAME>/DLLs if you are trying to install tensorflow-gpu on Windows machine to train the model using a GPU.

 ## Authors